Lead scoring is a perfect example of that.

 Creating alignment between marketing and sales is often overlooked when analysing the sales funnel.
 It is important for both teams to agree on what criteria must be met before a lead’s status changes.

-Make sure all your teams agree with the buyer persona descriptions and on what criteria needs to be met before a lead’s status can be changes i.e from marketing qualified lead (MQL) to sales qualified lead (SQL) or from a lead to an MQL.
+Make sure all your teams agree with the buyer persona descriptions and on what criteria need to be met before a lead’s status can be changed i.e from marketing qualified lead (MQL) to sales qualified lead (SQL) or from a lead to an MQL.

 4. Select the scoring criteria

 The next step is to determine which criteria have an impact on determining the sales readiness of your leads.

 These can be broken down into two categories: